IDoTheHax/IDoTheBot/README.md

 Message Reactions: Prompt users to react to messages, and track their reactions in real-time.
 Crash Report Analyzer: Search crash reports and error logs directly from your Discord server to find relevant information in seconds.

-Moderation Tools: Manage your community with powerful moderation actions like message deletion, user muting, and banning.
+Moderation Tools: Manage your community with powerful moderation actions like message deletion, user muting, warning, and banning.

 ### 🛠️ Commands Overview
 /embed